Designing Your Course in Blackboard

 - Scripts, applets, and plug-ins - Provide alternative content in case active features are inaccessible or unsupported.

 Course design for disabled students is a vast topic!
-The following are some web sites with useful information.
 Please Note - making ALL the necessary alterations to your course site (especially within Blackboard) is impossible.
 Future releases of Blackboard promise to take all "special needs" into consideration.

 Color is a powerful component of design.
 It can affect mood and emotion.
 It can also evoke associations with time and place.
 In course design, it is also an important factor in defining a site's environment.